seed-rs/seed/README.md

 The model holds all data used by the app, and will be replaced with updated versions when the data changes.

  The model may be split into sub-structs to organize it – this is especially useful as the app grows.
-The sub-structs must also implement Clone:
+The sub-structs must also implement `Clone`:

 ```rust